BrennanOrmes/antaeus/DevDiary.md

 Will need to do some further reading on the MockK library.

 #### Saturday 9th of April (2 hours)
-Wrote unit tests for the billing service and then expanded the billing service to use the payment provider.
+Wrote unit tests for the billing service and then expanded the service to use the payment provider.
 I originally developed the service to update the invoice with a different status depending on if the provider had succeeded or if any exceptions were thrown, but my first implementation had many calls to the invoice service to update, and in my opinion it did not read very well.
 I refactored the code to only make a call to the invoice service at the end, and pass